Time bomb (software): History

+Photoshop Elements 2025 comes with a 3-year term license.

 Comparison of logic bombs and time bombs

 The main differences between logic bombs and time bombs is that a logic bomb may have a timing function implemented into it as a failsafe if the conditions are not met in a certain time period (it may delete itself or activate its payload using the timing system), while time bombs only use timing functions to (de)activate themselves.

 Time bombs, once activated, will unload their payload (which may be malicious) in a similar way logic bombs deliver their payloads to the target.
 The main difference between both time and logic bombs, and fork bombs, is that a fork bomb has no payload per se, and instead does its damage by continually replicating itself to deplete available system resources.